MickaelRigault/typereader/README.md

 ### Visualize subtypes

-For the cases where only 1 transient type is associated to the transient, the `show()` method option `highlight_subtype` enables you to visualize the subtypes, as illustrated below (the width is proportional to the number of entries corresponding to the displayed subtypes):
+For cases which only have 1 transient type, the `show()` method option `highlight_subtype` enables you to visualize the subtypes, as illustrated below (the width is proportional to the number of entries corresponding to the displayed subtypes):

 ```python